FATIMASP/MICROSOFT-AZURE/CERTIFICATES/DP-203/ReadMe.txt

 COURSE TITLE: Microsoft Azure Data Engineering Associate (DP-203) Professional Certificate
           Main Course Link: https://www.coursera.org/professional-certificates/microsoft-azure-dp-203-data-engineering

-The above course is split into following modules which can be completed individually without signing up for the entire course.
+The above course is split into following modules which can be completed individually without signing up for the entire course
-It is advisable to sign up for one module at a time using the links below:
+          [It is advisable to sign up for one module at a time using the links below]:

 MODULE 1: Microsoft Azure for Data Engineering
           Link: https://www.coursera.org/learn/microsoft-azure-dp-203-data-engineering